Meeples10/MCResourceAnalyzer/README.md

 Contributions to this project are more than welcome.
 If you create your own fork, my only request is that you include the following URL somewhere in your fork: https://github.com/Meeples10/MCResourceAnalyzer

-If you notice that the program fails to analyze a particular world, please [create an issue](https://github.com/Meeples10/MCResourceAnalyzer/issues/new?title=Error%20when%20analyzing%20world&body=Minecraft%20version:%20%0A%0AProgram%20output:%0A%60%60%60%0A[paste%20output%20here]%0A%60%60%60%0A%0AOther%20details:%20%0A%0A%3C%21--%20If%20possible,%20please%20attach%20the%20region%20file%20that%20caused%20the%20program%20to%20fail%20--%3E) with the version of Minecraft with which the world was generated, the output of the program, and, if possible, the region file that caused the program to fail.
+If you notice that the program fails to analyze a particular world, please [create an issue](https://github.com/Meeples10/MCResourceAnalyzer/issues/new?title=Error%20when%20analyzing%20world&body=Minecraft%20version:%20%0A%0AProgram%20output:%0A%60%60%60%0A[paste%20output%20here]%0A%60%60%60%0A%0AOther%20details:%20%0A%0A%3C%21--%20If%20possible,%20please%20attach%20the%20region%20file%20that%20caused%20the%20failure%20--%3E) with the version of Minecraft with which the world was generated, the output of the program, and, if possible, the region file that caused the failure.